 What type of fish eats bloodworms?

-How much of bloodworms required to feed my fish
+How much of bloodworms should I feed my fish?

 Bloodworms vs. fish food nutrients

-According to the Analytico lab results of Netherlands, Blood worm contains:
+According to the Analytics lab results of the Netherlands, Blood worm contains:

 - Protein (amino acids) – 59.3 %

 But the frozen form of bloodworms contains 8.3% of protein, 1.2 % of fat, 3.9% of fiber, and 81.7% of moisture.
 The commercially prepared feed has a balanced nutrient level, and it can be used as a complete diet.
 It contains protein, carbohydrates, fats, vitamins, and minerals for optimal fish optimal growth and health.
 Typical fish food contains nutrients around:

 - Phosphorus – less than 10%

 - Vitamins & Minerals – Trace amounts

 How to make a bloodworm culture?